SurniaUlula/wpsso-organization/readme.txt

 <h3>WPSSO (Core Plugin) Prerequisite</h3>

-WPSSO Organization Markup is an extension for the WPSSO (Core Plugin) &mdash; which provides complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO and rich cards.
+WPSSO Organization Markup is an extension for the WPSSO (Core Plugin) &mdash; which provides complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO / rich cards, and more.

 The WPSSO ORG Free extension works with either the Free or Pro version of WPSSO (Core Plugin).